ramonfmir/deblurring-public/README.md

 # Project Inspiration and Introduction
 There are two main themes in this project:
-1. The Blurrer - Applies artificial, realistic blurs to images to allow us to train the De-Blurrer.
+1. The Blurrer - Applies artificial, realistic blurs to images to allow us to train the Deblurrer.
-2. The De-Blurrer - Receives a blurry image and attempts to produce the original.
+2. The Deblurrer - Receives a blurry image and attempts to produce the original.

 We are doing this for the following reasons:
 * Huawei's 2017 license plate deblurring competition.